The Nest

 It’s pretty much impossible to avoid most closing costs, but there are steps you can take to minimize them.
 The easiest way to save on closing costs is to focus on co-ops.
 You’ll avoid the mortgage recording tax and title insurance with a co-op.
 Right there, you’ve saved about 2% of the purchase price.

 And while the government is not going to negotiate, everyone else might.
 Will your bank waive that application fee?
 Could your attorney take $250 off their fee?
-You won’t find out unless you ask.
-These improvements won’t move the needle, but they’re small victories!

-The most effective way to reduce closing costs is to ask your real estate broker for a commission rebate.
+The most effective way to reduce closing costs is to ask your real estate agent for a commission rebate.
 Buyer broker commissions are almost always 2.5% or 3% of the purchase price, so even if you only get a small portion of that, it can offset a large chunk of your closing costs in NYC!
-Most buyers are unaware this is an option, so even if you don’t work with NestApple (although we hope you do!), ask for a rebate.
+Most buyers are unaware that this is an option, so even if you don’t work with NestApple (although we hope you do!), ask for a rebate.

 Written By: Georges Benoliel